sam2396/Optimal-City-Resource-Deployment-and-Path-Planning-with-Multiple-City-Agencies/README.md

 Running [routes_geoJson.py](https://github.com/Monty2211/Optimal-City-Resource-Deployment-and-Path-Planning-with-Multiple-City-Agencies/blob/main/PyFiles/routes_geoJson.py)
 Once the required tools are installed, you can edit the coordinates passed to this file by changing the value of 'routeData' and appending a different CSV file to it.
-To run the file from a command prompt window, use the following command
+To run this file, enter the following in command line
 ```
 python routes_geoJson.py
 ```